-The railroad-highway grade crossing program administers federal and state funds to improve safety at railroad crossings by implementing grade separations and improving atgrade crossings.
+The railroad-highway section administers federal and state funds to improve safety at railroad crossings by implementing and financing lights and gates projects, pedestrian treatments, signing programs of various types, and approving and overseeing grade separations over railroads.
 The railroad section also inspects the various railroads operating in the state for track safety, hazardous materials, operating practices of trains, and grade crossing surfaces, conditions and signals.
+Most of the section's rail inspectors have been certified by the Federal Railroad Administration.

 The section investigates all grade-crossing fatalities and serious accidents at crossings and participates in the Operation Lifesaver program to reduce rail grade-crossing accidents.
-The section also produces a free map of all railroads in Missouri and maintains a current listing of Amtrak passenger rail information and schedules of passenger trains.
-Further information is available on the section's web site at www.mo rail.org.
+The section also produces a free map of all railroads in Missouri and maintains a current listing of Amtrak passenger rail information and schedules of passenger trains that run through the state.
+Further information is available on the section's website at www.morail.org.